Aquanty/rtd-hgs/docs/source/index.rst

 River flux Boundary conditions ! flow ! river flux

-.. _sec:io_simple_river
+[.. _sec:io_simple_river]

+| Assigns a river flux boundary condition, as described in
+  Section :ref:
-Assigns a river flux boundary condition, as described in Section :ref:`sec:bc_subsurface_flow_nf`  to nodes in the specified set.
-These nodes are normally located on the surface of the domain.
+| to nodes in the specified set.
+These nodes are normally located on the
+  surface of the domain.
 For river flux nodes, water may flow in or out of the domain depending on the difference in head between the river node and the specified river head value.

 The following instructions can be used as input to the Type instruction inside the Boundary condition...End instruction group to assign a river